djalbat/argumentative/README.md

 ## Usage

-There is only one function, `parseArgv()`.
-It takes the `argv` array and an optional map of abbreviations as its first and second arguments, respectively:
+There is only one `parseArgv()` function, which takes the `argv` array and an optional map of abbreviations as its first and second arguments, respectively:

 ```js
 const argumentative = require('argumentative');